aalling93/GMM_Hypespectral_images/README.md

-# GMM on Hypespectral images
+# Unsupervised classification on Hypespectral images
-Gausian Mixture Models applied on Hyperspectral Satellite images to automatically extract vegetation, the sea and cities
+K Nearest Neighbours (KNN) and Gausian Mixture Models (GMM) applied on Hyperspectral Satellite images to automatically extract vegetation, the sea and cities

 -----------------------------------
 # Hyperspectral imagery